Eumaeus atala: Conservation

-The Florida/United States population was at one time believed to have become extirpated due to overharvesting of its host plant, the coontie palm.
+The United States population of the species was restricted to Florida, and at one time was believed to have become extirpated due to overharvesting of its host plant, the coontie palm.
 It was not collected in Florida from 1937 until 1959.
-The Atala butterfly is now extremely common locally in southeast Florida, rebounding to the extent of almost being considered a pest, as it has begun to eat ornamental cycads planted in suburban areas.
 In Palm Springs, Florida, the G-Star School of the Arts has been contributing to the growth of local population numbers.
+The Atala butterfly is now extremely common locally in southeast Florida, having rebounded to the extent of almost being considered a pest for eating ornamental cycads planted in suburban areas as native plants are being chosen for landscaping.